Ane Høgseth

 Ane Cecilie Høgseth (born 15 January 2001) is a Norwegian handball player who plays for Ikast Håndbold and the Norwegian national team.

 International career

 She also represented Norway in the 2017 European Women's U-17 Handball Championship and in the 2019 Women's U-19 European Handball Championship, where she won bronze and silver.

+At the 2022 European Championship, she and Norway won gold.
+Two years later she won the 2024 European Championship, beating Denmark in the final.

 Club career

+Høgseth made her senior debut for the Norwegian second tier club Aker Topphåndball in 2018.
+In 2019 she was promoted with the team to the Norwegian top division.

 On 10 March 2021, it was announced that she had signed a 2-year contract with Storhamar HE.
+Here she won the 2023-24 EHF European League.

+In January 2025 she was loaned to the Danish club Ikast Håndbold.
+She had originally signed a one-year contract starting the following summer, but half a year before Ikast decided to sign her on a loan-deal to have a better squad depth.
+For the 2026-27 season she will return to Storhamar on a contract until 2029.